ni/nimi-python/docs/nifgen/functions.rst

     :param waveform_handle:

-        Specifies the handle of the arbitrary waveform previously allocated with the nifgen\_AllocateWaveform function.
+        Handle of an arbitrary waveform previously allocated with the :py:func:`nifgen.allocate_waveform` function.